bennerhq/webdeploy/README.md

-This python script reads index.html, from the current dir, and outputs a single file deploy.inddx.html.
+This python script reads index.html, from the current dir, and writes the file deploy.inddx.html.

 deploy.index.html will contain all javascript and css file referances from index.html.
 Furthermore all "img" are embedded into deploy.index.html.